FRINXio/FRINX-machine/README.md

 Frinx Machine is collecting logs and metrics/statistics from services.
 * Metrics: InfluxDB
 * Logs: Loki
-* Node monitoring: Telegrad
+* Node monitoring: Telegraf
 * Swarm monitoring: Telegraf
-* Visualization: Grafana (url 127.0.0.1:3000, user: admin, password: admin)
+* Visualization: Grafana (url 127.0.0.1:3000, user: frinx, password: frinx123!)

 NOTE: Be aware, that the monitoring system is space consuming.
 For longer monitoring is good to have enough free space on the disc.
 Optimal is 30Gb and more.

+Default grafana credentials can be changed in `config/secrets/frinx_grafana`

 </br>